ecklf/OpenCore-Lenovo-Flex-15/README.md

 ![screenshot](misc/Images/screen.png)

-**Notes for macOS 10.15 Catalina:**
+**Notes for macOS 12 Monterey:**

+SMBIOS bumped to `MacBookPro12,1` since Monterey dropped support for older Macs.

-Installer will not boot on old Mojave configuration on Catalina Beta 5 onwards.
+Installer will not boot on without proper power management since macOS 10.15.
-Make sure to modify your `config.plist` to patch renaming EC0 to EC to have proper USB power management.

-Booting Catalina from USB will either require installing with a port limit patch + USB2 or my my USBMap.kext.
-Note that this kext may not work for you which will result in no USB3 functionality and Bluetooth connection problems.
+Booting from USB will either require installing with a port limit patch + USB2 or my USBMap.kext.
+My USBMap will only work for `MacBookPro12,1` SMBIOS.

-Inbuilt Intel WiFi won't work!
-I use Broadcom BCM94352HMB (use brcm kexts if you also have this setup).
-For that card Catalina will also need a modified BrcmPatchRAM or your Bluetooth won't work.
+Inbuilt Intel WiFi may work with [itlwm](https://github.com/OpenIntelWireless/itlwm), but can't test since I sold and replaced.
+I use Broadcom BCM94352HMB (only use Brcm kexts if you also have this setup).

+Either way make sure using `BlueToolFixup.kext` instead of `BrcmBluetoothInjector.kext` or `IntelBluetoothInjector.kext` on macOS 12.

-What works (as of macOS **10.15.3 19D76**):
+What works (as of macOS **12 beta 2**):

 - Ethernet
 - USB / Card Reader